 What is Lyme disease?

-Lyme disease is a tick-borne illness caused by infection with the bacteria Borrelia burgdorferi, and was first diagnosed in the town of Old Lyme, Connecticut.
+Lyme disease is a tick-borne illness caused by infection with the bacteria Borrelia burgdorferi and was first diagnosed in the town of Lyme, Connecticut.
 The Lyme disease agent is transmitted to persons only through the bite of an infected blacklegged tick.
 Lyme disease is the most common tick-borne illness in Virginia.

-Who can get Lyme disease?
+Who gets Lyme disease?

 What are the symptoms of Lyme disease?